-The MGA's analysis indicates that the ongoing implementation of Group 1 and the added implementation of Group 2 projects and management actions will bring the Basin into sustainability.
-However, if one of the projects and management actions required for sustainability in Group 2 either fails to take places or does not have the expected results, further actions will be required to achieve sustainability.
-In that case, appropriate projects and/or management actions will be chosen from those listed under Group 3.
-As work on supplemental water supply and resource management efforts is ongoing, it may be the case that additional projects will be identified and added to the list in future GSP updates.
+MGA's analysis indicates the ongoing implementation of Group 1 activities and the added implementation of Group 2 projects and management actions will bring the Basin into sustainability.
+However, if one of the projects and management actions required for sustainability in Group 2 either fails to take place or does not have the expected results, further actions will be required.
+In that case, appropriate projects and/or management actions will be chosen from Group 3, which include recycled water reuse, desalination, water use curtailment, or other projects that may become possible through emerging technology.
 The specific activity selected will be based on factors such as size of the water shortage, speed of implementation, and scale of regulatory and political hurdles.
-The level of detail provided for Group 3 is significantly less detailed than Groups 1 and 2 because the activities listed are not currently planned for implementation.

-ES Section 5.0 Plan Implementation
+Section ES-5: Plan Implementation